 His experience includes general commercial, tax and real property-related litigation and appeals before the courts of New Jersey; and before United States District Court for the District of New Jersey; United States District Courts for the Southern and Eastern Districts of New York (admitted pro hac vice); United States Court of Appeals for the Second and Third Circuits; United States Bankruptcy Court.

 Christopher has handled cases in all 15 of New Jersey's Superior Court vicinages.

 Christopher has appeared before land use boards, governing bodies, county planning boards, and chosen Freeholders in connection with land use disputes, and has served as the Chairman of the Zoning Board of Adjustment of Frelinghuysen Township.
-Christopher serves on the Township Committee of Frelinghuysen Township and is currently Deputy Mayor of the Township.
+Christopher serves on the Township Committee of Frelinghuysen Township and is currently Mayor of the Township.
 He also serves on the Frelinghuysen Township Land Use Board.
 In addition, he has been retained as an expert witness on real property and taxation issues with regard to legal malpractice claims.

 Christopher has served as Special Property Tax and Litigation Counsel for Belleville Township.

 Christopher was appointed to the 2003-2004, 2005-2006, 2007-2008, 2010-2011, 2012-2013 and 2013-2014 terms of the New Jersey Supreme Court Committee on the Tax Court.